 People and Places

-Archaeological sites of the Southern Coast of Guatemala lack the monumental stone pyramids and palaces of El Petén and Mexico.
-Nonetheless, the Coast along with the Western Highlands of Guatemala (i.e. Kaminaljuyú) was the birthplace of the Maya culture.
-Indeed, trade with Central Mexico provided the impetus for the growth of the Maya civilization.
-Thus, in the era of cacao (the source of chocolate) a powerful pre-classic Maya city and ceremonial center developed near El Asintal Retalhuleu.
-Today we call this city Takalik Abaj, or Standing Stone, although its original name may have been kooja.
+Archaeological sites of Guatemala´s Southern Coast lack the monumental stone pyramids and palaces of El Petén, Belize, and Mexico.
+However, the Coast along with the Highlands of Guatemala (i.e. Kaminaljuyú) was the birthplace of Maya culture.
+Indeed, trade with Central Mexico provided the impetus for the growth of Maya civilization.
+Thus, in the era of cacao, a powerful Maya city and ceremonial center emerged near El Asintal, Retalhuleu.
+Today we call this city Takalik Abaj, or Standing Stone.

-Whether the Maya there spoke k’iche’, mam, or a common ancestor of both, is uncertain.
-Takalik Abaj represents a mix of cultures, however.
-From its earliest stages, 1,000-800 B.C., there are stone monuments and a ball-court of Olmec origin appear.
-Similarly, archaeologists recently excavated an Olmec ball-court at Takalik Abaj.
-The four cardinal points were important to both the Olmec and the Maya.
-However, the Olmec oriented their world south to north.Thus they built their ball-courts with this orientation in mind.
-In contrast, the Maya orientation was east to west.
-Therefore, their ball-courts faced east to west, a reflection of the Maya world view.
+No one knows whether the Maya there spoke k’iche’, mam, or a common ancestor of both.
+We know, however, that Takalik Abaj represents a mix of cultures.
+From its earliest stages, 1,000-800 B.C., there are stone monuments and a ball-court of Olmec origin.
+The four cardinal points were important to both the Olmec and Maya.
+However, the Olmec oriented their world from south to north.
+The Olmec ball-court at Takalik Abaj is thusly orientated.
+Takalik Abaj´s Maya ball-court sits east to west, a reflection of the Maya world view.

 The Maya corn god first makes his appearance at Takalik Abaj.
 Like the later image of the central Mexican earth mother Coatlicue, he wears a skirt of serpents, which represents fertility.
 Likewise, a stelae at Takalik Abaj contains the oldest known Maya calendar date.
 At Takalik Abaj, also, are monuments of a style called Monte Alto.